andreclaudino/dataset_loader/README.md

 ## Data Loader
 A python library to load partitioned data (like in spark data frames).

-## Instalation
+## Installation
 To install using pypi:

 `pip install dataset-loader`

 ## Why this is useful?
-As a Big Data software developer, I usually face huge data sets, its complicated for maintaining and using, once, I have to deal with all data before filter it.
+As a Big Data software developer, I usually face huge data sets, it's complicated for maintaining and using, once, I have to deal with all data before filter it.

-Hadoop ecossystem solved this problem using partitions, a folder structure to keep data with the same value for the partition columns, making it easier to access data and load it back.
+Hadoop ecosystem solved this problem using partitions, a folder structure to keep data with the same value for the partition columns, making it easier to access data and load it back.

-For example, a paritioned data separated by values of variables *gx* and *gy* is show there:
+For example, a partitioned data separated by values of variables *gx* and *gy* is shown there:

 ```
-saida
+output
 ├── gx=3
 │   ├── gy=1
 │   └── gy=2